ThomasAlberto21/my-website/docs/database/postgresql/table.md

 #### How to see structure table use terminal linux?

-you can type following command in terminal
+you can type following command

 ```bash
 \d name_table;